pmean/build-website/text/08/InstrumentalVariables-08.md

 > modify the traditional fitting method of least squares.
 A third
 > approach is to find and use an instrumental variable.
 >
-> I can\'t provide a formal mathematical definition of an instrumental
+> I can't provide a formal mathematical definition of an instrumental
-> variable, and you probably wouldn\'t want to see such a definition.
+> variable, and you probably wouldn't want to see such a definition.
 In
 > very simple (overly simplistic?) terms, an instrumental variable is an
 > alternative variable which does not suffer from measurement error and
 > which only affects the outcome variable through its relationship with